zakarfihabanno/Twilight-To-Power/README.md

 # Twilight To Power

-Written by Takaso and Komodo, a guide on ascension
+Written by Takaso Fihabanno and Zakar Fihabanno, a guide on ascension

 ---